Cataract Surgery in Westchester County, including White Plains, New Rochelle, Rye

 What Are Cataracts?

 A cataract is the clouding of the normally clear lens of the eye.
 The eye’s lens works like a camera lens focusing light rays on the light-sensitive tissue at the back of the eye.
 When the lens is obscured, light rays cannot focus properly.
 As a result, images appear dull, colors look less bright and light from the sun or a lamp begins to appear unusually intense.
 As the lens gradually becomes more clouded, vision worsens.
 If left untreated, cataract(s) can lead to complete vision loss in the affected eye(s).
+Cataracts typically begin to develop when we reach our forties but often symptoms are not noticeable until our sixties and later.
+If you are beginning to notice blurry vision, make an appointment with your Westchester ophthalmologist.

 If you notice these symptoms and suspect that you might be suffering from cataracts, please use our contact page to schedule a one-on-one consultation with the highly experienced Westchester County cataracts surgeon Dr. Lippman.
 To help him better assess your condition and determine the most suitable treatment, please complete our patient questionnaire.